 The Master Plan's Preferred Alternative, D-III Modified Compliance, meets the stated objectives of the Master Plan and best satisfies the future needs of the airport for the full 20-year planning period.
 It maximizes safety improvements while better serving current operations, customers, and the community - all while staying within the existing airport footprint.
 The Preferred Alternative was selected after years of community outreach and input.

-- Will 737 or larger-type aircraft start using the airport after this project is implemented?
+Will 737 or larger-type aircraft start using the airport after this

 No. None of the changes proposed in the Master Plan are intended to accommodate this size of aircraft.
 While the current and future proposed runway configurations could allow for a 737-type aircraft to take off and land, Palomar Airport does not currently have, and is not proposing ground facilities such as additional aircraft parking areas or adding significant terminal space that could accommodate commercial operations by large aircraft of this size.